Killer2324/Tokens-Passwords-Manager-CLI/README.md

     ```

 ## Other usages
-The principal function of this app is save the API KEYs but **if you change somethings in the prints of __init__.py and db.py you can use this app for anything**
+The principal function of this app is save the API KEYs but **if you change somethings in the prints of __init__.py and db.py you can use this app for anything**.<br>
-Thanks for read this README :)
+Thanks for read this README :).